hannahilea/hannahilea.github.io/blog/driven-developments/src.md

 #### Speedrun-driven development (SrDD)
 You've learned a new skill!
 Congrats!
 Now you apply it as quickly as possible to everything you can pattern match against.

 SrDD is a subtype of DDD, and can pair nicely with SDD on occasion.
-For example, I once spent awhile (days+) investigating how a particular type of audio artifact (click) was being introduced into one of my team's products; it took me awhile to understand the underlying pattern that introduced the click, but once I did I was able to solve a bunch of similar filed (and un-filed!) bugs in a short period of time.
+For example, I once spent a Certain Amount of Time (on the order of days) investigating how a particular type of audio artifact (click) was being introduced by one of my team's algorithms; it took me a while to understand the underlying pattern, but once I did I was able to solve a bunch of similar  bugs (both filed and un-filed) in a relatively short period of time.
 Whew.
 Exhilarating!

-#### Checkbox-driven development (ChDD)
-Another flavor of DDD, but one where the tasks are known relatively well up front so that they can be written down ahead of time and then checked off systematically.
-ChDD encourages breaking tasks down into stupidly small units, so that progress through the list feels smooth and positively reinforcing.
-See also: [[ ] Make a list](../make-a-list).

-#### Procrastination-driven development (PDD)
-This is a dangerous one if unrecognized, as it is a variation of DDD that runs counter to the most important task on your tasklist.
-If wielded strategically, however, it can be used to make progress towards two separate goals, by avoiding one in service of the other and then switching back as the next task up becomes less desirable.
-For example, instead of doing my laundry, I am stalling by editing this post.

 #### Swear-driven development (SwDD)
 Welp, the deadline is tomorrow, regardless of how long you gave yourself to work on it.
 Better cut some scope, cut some expectations, and use the power of pure adrenaline---and some well-timed expletives---to Get.
 It.
 Done.
 Also encountered if you have limited time booked on a piece of equipment, and need to (random crazy example) cut a certain number of pieces on the laser cutter in a too-short amount of time.
 (Can pair nicely with content-driven development, if the task involves some flavor of presentation.)
 If wielded adeptly, can stem from initial anti-patterns such as hanger-driven development,  and under-the-thumb-of-capitalism-driven development.

 #### Dancing-driven development (DDD)
 You're feeling sluggish about working on a fairly mundane and repetitive task, but you put on a jam and now you can't help but power through it.
-Often involves headbobbing and chair dancing; can be counter-productive if the music is too good, so an effective practitioner must balance the chosen music against the current task.
+Often involves head-bobbing and chair dancing; can be counter-productive if the music is too good, so an effective practitioner must balance the chosen music against the current task.

 #### Service-driven development (SrvDD)
 Someone in your community needs or wants something, and you know how to make it happen for them!
 For me, this often shows up when making a present or acting as tech support.
 When used as the target of PDD, SrvDD can be a double-edged sword.
 (Alternative name: love-driven development (LDD).)

 ...and those are my big ones!
 I've found it useful to classify my motivations like this; it has been helping me provide a sanity-check about the goal of a given task, as well as help me recognize when I've unintentionally gone off-task.
+I've also found that DD terminology does a nice job of succinctly communicating my current state to others.
+It'll be interesting to see if I feel like using the terminology longer term, or if it's just a short-term meme.

+I've started using DDD and SDD conversationally, and folks in my circles have run with it in delightful ways---both by sharing their own examples of spite-driven development (it's the one that seems to stand out!!) and by coining new "driven development" techniques.
+Keep 'em coming!

 ## FAQs